contentauth/c2pa-min/README.md

 [This repository](https://github.com/contentauth/c2pa-min) is an example of a minimal application using the [C2PA Rust library](https://opensource.contentauthenticity.org/docs/rust-sdk/) that illustrates how to use an external signing application and does not require OpenSSL.

 The application uses a separate signer app, to show how to keep the private keys secure.
-The application not have the ability to validate.
+The application does not have the ability to validate.

 NOTE: The example was built and tested on macOS, and these instructions assume you are using macOS.